 - Or blanch, drain, and then throw into pasta with lots of olive oil, and maybe a little walnut oil to finish.
 Or do the same with Chinese noodles.

 - Or stir fry for a minute or two in sesame oil, drizzling over a little thick, rich soy sauce just before serving.
+This is Dr Jamie Claxton, the breeder of kalettes, favourite way to eat them.
 If you’re serving them with something Chinese or Thai a little fresh ginger also goes well.
 And maybe some garlic, thinly sliced banana shallots and a sprinkling of sesame seeds.